Mapping patient pathways… Has anyone asked the patient?

 By Dr Frances Pearson & Anna Longjaloux

-A patient pathway can be defined as, “a complex intervention for the mutual decision-making and organisation of care processes for a well-defined group of patients during a well-defined period”.
+A patient pathway can be defined as, “a complex intervention for the mutual decision-making and organization of care processes for a well-defined group of patients during a well-defined period”.
 Pathways typically track patients all the way from referral through to diagnostics and then to treatment, enabling an understanding of the efficacy of care and highlighting areas for improvement.
 They can also be used to predict individual health outcomes – for example, the expected recovery time after a routine surgical procedure.

 In the 15 years since the above definition was published, the role of patients in their own healthcare has radically evolved.
 The healthcare systems of yesterday predominantly followed a paternalistic model – patients got what HCPs and providers believed they needed, and that was that.
 In today’s era of patient centricity, where the individual benefits from an increased stake in their own healthcare through shared decision-making.
 And with the acknowledgement that healthcare should really be more about the patient than the process, there must be co-evolution of patient pathway design to account for the fact that patients are humans, and as such, incredibly diverse both biologically and in their own lived experience.